-As you continue teaching in an online environment, you’ll have many important decisions to make.
+As you design your online course, you’ll have many important decisions to make.
 Below, you’ll find some basic guidelines to consider as you make those decisions.

 You can reference our infographic if you’re looking for a high-level overview of this information.